 Day 3: Geilo – Aurland, and Flåm

-The area is one of the most popular in Norway and the journey to get there is called “Norway in the nutshell”.
+The area is one of the most popular in Norway and the journey to get there is called “Norway in the nutshell“.
 Luckily, winter seems to be off-season there, so you can appreciate the peaceful feel of the fjords without the crowds.
-God knows why, because everything looks so beautiful covered with the snow!
+God knows why, because everything looks so beautiful covered with snow!
+There are so many fun things to do in Flam in winter, too, so make sure to check them out.

-On the way, you will pass through the longest tunnel in the world – the Lærdal Tunnel, measuring 24.51-kilometres.
-It wasn’t my favourite part of the journey, though.
+On the way, you will pass through the longest tunnel in the world – the Lærdal Tunnel, measuring 24.51-kilometers.
+It wasn’t my favorite part of the journey, though.
 How long can you stare at the concrete walls?
 I need my views 😉

 Where to stay in Flåm and Aurland